-I am now a PhD student in cognitive sciences at the ENS Paris, researching how evolution shaped our brain.
-I am particularly interested in studying how individuals adapt to the amount of resources available in their environment, and how our social cognition influences pro-environmental behavior.
+I am now a PhD candidate in cognitive sciences at the ENS Paris, researching how evolution shaped our brain.
+I am particularly interested in studying how individuals adapt to the quantity of resources available in their environment, and how our social cognition influences pro-environmental behavior.
 By understanding this, I hope to define new pathways to create a thriving society.